karu007/FlutterWeb/README.md

 ![](https://raw.githubusercontent.com/karu007/FlutterWeb/master/flutter_path_check_error.png)

 2. Run `flutter upgrade` on your windows command prompt with proper internet conencction.
-3. Now once that command got finished, install this exe file:
+3. Now once that command got finished, download this: [Dart SDK](http://www.gekorm.com/dart-windows/) depending on your windows platform.
+4. Once downloaded install it in normal way you install any other windows software.
+5. Set path of this dart SDK in environmental variables (...\Dart\dart-sdk\bin). here is the glimpse of the process:

+6.